-A historic turning point: the opening of the suez canal and the “Trieste system”
+The opening of the Suez Canal and the “Trieste system”

 In the sixteenth century, the Venetians dreamt of making the world smaller by connecting the Gulf of Suez to the Mediterranean so as not to have to sail around Africa.
 In the Napoleonic era, the French dreamt of the same thing.
 And it was the “Great Frenchman” Ferdinand de Lesseps who took charge of making the dream reality.
 Between 1854 and 1856, Lesseps had obtained permission from the Khedive of Egypt and Sudan to build a canal open to ships of all nations.
 The construction company, founded in 1859, was jointly owned and supported by France and Austria.
 But Trieste, then part of the Austrian Empire, also played a key role in the story, through Pasquale Revoltella.

 Born in Venice to a modest family, Pasquale soon moved to Trieste.
 After losing his father, he started work very young, showing a great spirit of initiative.